danixssj/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide/README.md

 - Scale datasets and models systematically
 - Integrate detection models into real-world applications
 - Communicate results in a scientifically rigorous manner

-Your YOLO pipeline is now fully operational, academically sound, and prepared for further optimization, publication, or deployment in production-grade systems.